h3poteto/kms-secrets/README.md

 KMS Secrets is custom controller for Kubernetes.
 This controller decrypts AWS KMS encrypted data and generate Secret resources.
 So you can apply KMS encrypted data definitions as it is.

+## !Announcement
+This project has completed its role.
+Currently, we recommend other projects that are more convenient and easy to use, e.g. [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) or [external-secrets](https://github.com/external-secrets/external-secrets).

 ## Overview
 Sometimes you don't want to commit Secret resources to Git as is, because Secret has raw (base64 encoded) strings.
 This request will often occur in GitOps workflow.